-The Australian AgriFood Data Exchange has a vision to create an interconnected data highway for Australia’s AgriFood value chain” and seeks to provide a digital platform that enables:
+The Australian AgriFood Data Exchange has a vision to “create an interconnected data highway for Australia’s AgriFood value chain” and seeks to provide a digital platform that enables:

 - The permissioned exchange of data between AgriFood industry participants to encourage the sharing of data and value creation.

 - Timely access to information that supports decision making for the AgriFood value chain.

 - Release of management capacity and return of valuable time.

-- Standardisation and consistency of industry data assets
+- Standardisation and consistency of industry data assets.

-- Increased transparency of AgriFood industry data to support multiple use cases (e.g. regulatory compliance, collaboration between public & private data sets)
+- Increased transparency of AgriFood industry data to support multiple use cases (e.g., regulatory compliance, collaboration between public & private data sets).

 Biosecurity and contamination information for wine grapes moving across border from NSW and Victoria into South Australia.